-Gornik’s work is included in the collections of the Metropolitan Museum of Art, NY; the Whitney Museum of American Art, NY; the Museum of Modern Art, NY; the National Museum of American Art; Washington, DC; and the National Museum of Women in the Arts, Washington, DC.
+Gornik’s work is included in the collections of the Metropolitan Museum of Art, NY; the Whitney Museum of American Art, NY; the Phillips Collection, Washington D.C.; the Museum of Modern Art, NY; the National Museum of American Art; Washington, DC; and the National Museum of Women in the Arts, Washington, DC.
 From August 2004 to February 2005, Gornik was honored with an exhibition at the Neuberger Museum of Art in Purchase, NY, which reviewed her work to date.
 Gornik’s work was also included in the 1999 Whitney Biennial and in the American Pavilion at the 1984 Venice Biennale.

 She currently lives and works in New York City and North Haven, Long Island.

 April contributed a work to RxArt Coloring Book: Between the Lines Vol. 3.